wengs/ink_usage_log/README.md

 ## Purpose

-A small web application to record ink usage on different printing machines.
+A small web application to record ink usage as well as waste on different printing machines.

 Key features include:
 - Record expiration date for a part number.
-- Generate ink usage on a percentage chart for a specific machine within a specifiied time range.
+- Generate ink usage/waste on a pie/column chart for a machine within a specified time range.
-- Download the above pie chart data in csv.
+- Download the above chart data in csv.

 ## Dependencies
 - Ruby  2.2.2